kristelfung/hkisdragons/README.md

 ## Development

 Clone this repository or download the code.
+The site uses Ruby 2.4.3, so you will have to install that with a Ruby version manager.

 With Terminal, navigate to the directory.
 To install gems, run:

     $ bundle install